hassancs91/SimplerML/docs/chapter-one/the-threshold.md

 **6. Special Days (External Factors)**

-On a ‘kids day’, the park might lower the requirement slightly to let more kids enjoy.
-In social media, if there’s a special event or trend, we might adjust our threshold to reflect that.
+On a ‘kids day,’ the park might lower the requirement slightly to let more kids enjoy themselves.
+On social media, if there’s a special event or trend, we might adjust our threshold to reflect that.

-Hope this journey helped you understand how you can set a threshold!
+I hope this journey helped you understand how you can set a threshold!

-Ok, we are back now after a scary roller coaster ride, let’s level up with more complex scenarios!
+Ok, we are back now after a scary roller coaster ride.
+Let’s level up with more complex scenarios!